telerik/xaml-docs/controls/radgridview/selection/basics.md

 __RadGridView__ provides you with selection functionality, which allows the user to select one or more rows and/or cells from the data displayed by the control.

->tipThe selection mechanism can be controlled programmatically too.
+>tip The selection mechanism can be controlled programmatically too.
 For more information take a look at the [Programmatic Selection]({%slug radgridview-selection-programmatic-selection%}) article.

 This article is split in the following sections: